The ‘how’ and ‘what’ of cloud telephony

 A cloud switchboard has quite a few advantages, but these are the main ones:

-- Price: above all, it’s more cost-effective than a traditional telephone switchboard, because you no longer need to invest in hardware which will always have a sell-by date anyway – the software in the cloud grows with you, so to speak, and you always have access to the latest new version.
-What's more, you don't have to buy extra devices for every employee, because they simply communicate with their computer (laptop or desktop) and smartphone.
+- Price: above all, it’s more cost-effective than a traditional telephone switchboard, because you no longer need to invest in hardware which will always have a sell-by date anyway.
+The software in the cloud grows with you, as it were, and you always have access to the latest version.
+What's more, you don't have to buy extra devices for every employee, because they simply communicate using their computer (laptop or desktop) and smartphone.

 - Flexibility (1): when you hire someone new, you just add that person's profile by clicking a button.
-No more long, involved processes.
+No more long, complicated processes.

 - Flexibility (2): your employees are no longer dependent on a physical place to work.
-They do always need their phone, but by “phone” we don't mean the physical device, but their own number and preferences.
+They still need their phone, but by “phone” we don't mean the physical device, just their own number and preferences.
 As long as they have an internet connection, they can communicate smoothly with each other.
 And that's a huge advantage in these times of home working.

-Can anyone install an IP/VoIP switchboard just like that?
-Yes and no. You do have to satisfy a number of technical conditions properly.
-You will find here a more detailed explanation about the equipment required to work with an IP/VoIP switchboard.
+Can anyone just install an IP/VoIP switchboard?
+Well, yes and no. You do have to satisfy a set of technical conditions.
+Here, you will find a more detailed explanation about the equipment required to work with an IP/VoIP switchboard.